anrigu/ag-blog/README.md

 # Tools

 I developed the frontend of this blog in React using the Material-UI library.
 I also used React-Redux, Axios, and React Thunk for various logisitical aspects of the app.
-The backend is designed around the Django Rest Framework (DRF).
+The backend is designed around the Django Rest Framework (DRF) and uses Django.
+It is deployed on Heroku.